Cignoraptor-ita/cignotrack/README.md

 Cignotrack has this features:

+- Extract and analyze the target images and documents metadata
 - Discover whois, IP and technologies related informations
-- Extract and analyze the target images and documents metadata
 - Search target emails and social media tracking
 - Search for sensitive files
+- Tracking the target internet search (DNS cache snooping)
 - Phishing with preloaded scenarios

 Tool coded for security testing, the author decline any illegal use of this tool.